giobongio/mars-rover/README.md

 # Usage

 The application exposes 3 APIs to perform operations on Mars rover.
+The Postman collection to perform the invocations is provided in the `postman` folder.

 ### setPosition
 The goal of this API is to set the Mars rover position on the grid.
 If an obstacle is present on the required position, the operation doesn't succeed.